bigfix/developer.bigfix.com/site/pages/rest-api/examples/create-analysis.md

 title: Create Analysis
 ---

-Create a new Analysis for a site.
+Create a new analysis for a site.

 # cURL